curtisy1/OSMeili/Readme.md

 - [ ] Offer admin boundaries and streets (contributions welcome)

 ## Special thanks
-Magnus Kulke for his initial work on [osm-pbf2json](https://github.com/mkulke/osm-pbf2json) which this project is based on Giora Kosoi from navigatorsguild for [osm-io](https://github.com/navigatorsguild/osm-io) they also have a similar project trying to replace Nominatim, [check it out](https://github.com/navigatorsguild/osm-admin)
+- Magnus Kulke for his initial work on [osm-pbf2json](https://github.com/mkulke/osm-pbf2json) which this project is based on
+- Giora Kosoi from navigatorsguild for [osm-io](https://github.com/navigatorsguild/osm-io) they also have a similar project trying to replace Nominatim, [check it out](https://github.com/navigatorsguild/osm-admin)

+[^1]: "Measured with an M1 Macbook Pro running Linux, let me know of your experience"
+[^2]: The import itself takes around 50% of the time.
+After the import is done, indexes are tweaked for better search result quality.
+If you do not need this, you can disable it.